Thousands of protesters march in Wexford

 The anti-water charges protest on New Ross’ quay front.
 Photograph by Johnny McMahon.

-Wexford Town’s North Main Street.
+Protesters marched along Wexford Town’s North Main Street.

-Protesters in New Ross gather around and prepare themselves.
+Protesters in New Ross gathered and prepared.

 Note: All advertisements are automatically chosen by Google.
 Advertisements are not manually selected.